Apillon/apillon-services/services/nfts/README.md

 ## NFT Collection Contract versioning
 The underlying smart contracts for the NFT Collections are versioned such that if there are ever new breaking changes introduces to the smart contract, it will not break the functionality of previously created collections.
-For each collection type, inside of /src/lib/contracts there are 2 folders, abi and bytecode, which contain contract version for each collection type.
-The latest version for each collection type is stored in the `contract_version` table.
-For example: If the record for collectionType=1 (name=generic) has value version=3, the files /abi/generic/v3.json and /abi/bytecode/v3.txt will be read when instantiating the smart contract in the NFT service.
+For each collection type and corresponding chain type, there is an entry in the `contract_version` table which contains all the versions for that collection and chain type.
+By default, when creating a new collection, the highest version is considered.
+For example: If the record for collectionType=1 (generic) has value version=3, the collection will use the ABI and bytecode from that contract_version record for deployment and all other actions.

 ## Deployment